Kaihua1203/Text_Mining_Project/README.md

 ## Observations

 - SVM and Random Forest are time consuming in large dataset.
 - Word vector is a sparse matrix, some ML models need dense matrix.
-If using 'numpy.toarray()', it will takes another a long time to run.
+If using `numpy.toarray()`, it will takes another a long time to run.
-- Since LightGBM expects input features to be in 'float32/64' format, the labels should be converted from 'int' to 'float32/64'.
+- Since LightGBM expects input features to be in `float32/64` format, the labels should be converted from `int` to `float32/64`.
 - After Word2Vec technique transfers, word vectors have negative values.
-Since negative values will be passed in MultinomialNB, the data should be scaled to [0, 1] by 'MinMaxScaler()'.
+Since negative values will be passed in MultinomialNB, the data should be scaled to [0, 1] by `MinMaxScaler()`.
-- In muticlass classfication, AUC scores can't be calculate by 'roc_auc_score(y_test, y_pred)' due to definition of ROC.
-So I use 'roc_auc_score(y_test, y_pred_proba, multi_class='ovr')', involving calculating the binary AUC for each class versus the rest and then averaging these AUC values.
+- In muticlass classfication, AUC scores can't be calculate by `roc_auc_score(y_test, y_pred)` due to definition of ROC.
+So I use `roc_auc_score(y_test, y_pred_proba, multi_class='ovr')`, involving calculating the binary AUC for each class versus the rest and then averaging these AUC values.
 - That's interesting to see the model without Stemming and Lemmatization has the better performance than the one with this preprocessing method:)

 ## TODO